What Colton McKivitz's new contract means for the 49ers' future at offensive tackle

 Want the latest Bay Area sports news delivered to your inbox?
 Sign up here to receive regular email newsletters, including “The Dime.”

-Colton McKivitz and Trent Williams, the 49ers' two bookending offensive tackles, were in a particularly gregarious mood and locked in smiling conversation in the team's locker room on Sunday afternoon in Seattle.
+Colton McKivitz and Trent Williams, the 49ers’ two bookending offensive tackles, were in a gregarious mood and locked in smiling conversation in the team’s locker room Sunday afternoon in Seattle.

-Yes, the 49ers had just clawed to a victory over the Seahawks.
+The 49ers had just clawed their way to a victory over the Seahawks.
 It was about as big as a Week 1 win can be for the team.
-But it still was unusual to see McKivitz and Williams so relaxed and sharing that moment for so long.
+But it was unusual to see McKivitz and Williams so relaxed and sharing that moment for so long.
 Postgame road locker rooms are typically frenetic places.
-There's a plane to catch, after all.
+There’s a plane to catch, after all.

 ADVERTISEMENT